cacophony-wj/tSoD/README.md

 ## Gameplay Questions

+### Why is my VATS accuracy so high?

+Feature of _Fallout Wanderer's Edition_.
+Customize the combat-related settings if you don't like the default, you can change it so your guns skills affect accuracy, damage, both, or neither, in varying amounts.
+The default, I think, is balanced for an accurate marksman fighting overwhelming odds which are brought about by _Martigen's Mutant Mod_ and its "Increased Spawns" feature (which is also on by default, seriously, there will be about 30 - 50 raiders in Super Duper Mart)

+### Why is power armor _reducing_ my carry weight?

+This is a "feature" of _Fallout Wanderer's Edition,_ which I think mainly exists to prevent you from rushing through _Operation Anchorage_ at level 5 and grabbing the Winterized T51b set for smooth sailing through the rest of the game.
+Basically there are now two levels to power armor training...
+"Basic" and "Advanced"... and you need both not to gain stat buffs, but to avoid debuffs.
+Without these perks, your carry weight and agility will be significantly reduced while wearing Power Armor.
+The only way to get Advanced Power Armor training is to select it at level 18.
+There are no other requirements.
+I would prefer not to patch 32 power armor variants to remove a core feature of one of the central mods, so if you don't like these debuffs please just console yourself the advanced training perk.

 ### Arefu Expanded

 This mod is kinda a little bit of a nightmare.
 Not only were there about a dozen deleted navmeshes that I had to manually replace, which would have caused crash after crash if left untouched, the quest descriptions are just bad, the markers are non-existent, and the McGuffins you are tasked to find are almost indistinguishable from the landscape.
 So I added this section to help.